Bluegarian-Advanced-Technologies/BLUE/README.md

 ## Bluegarian Logistics Universal Emulator

-An Advanced Discord robot used by Bluegaria and
+An advanced private Discord robot used by Bluegaria and associates.